 *These regiments were awarded Minden as a battle honour.

 Map of the Battle of Minden

-(c) Illustration by John
+(c) Illustration by John Mackenzie 2009 -

 click to enlarge.

 the east bank of the Weser.

 Prince Ferdinand, Duke of Brunswick